LIMUNIMI/musescorePlugins/README.md

 `ExportToIEEE1599_MuseScore3_v1.qml` is a plugin that converts score symbols edited through MuseScore 3.x into IEEE 1599 format.

+`ExportToIEEE1599_MuseScore4_v1.qml` is a plugin that converts score symbols edited through MuseScore >4.3.2 into IEEE 1599 format.

 `README.md` is this file.

 ## How to use plugins